F1r3w477/my-tutorials/Valheim Dedicated VPS - HyperExpert/README.md

-# How to create a dedicated Valheim server on a VPS through Hyper Expert
+# How to create a dedicated Valheim server on a VPS
-This will most likely work on other VPS providers as well
+This will most likely work on all VPS providers, however, I used [Hyper Expert](https://www.hyperexpert.com/hosting.php).

-## Prerequisites
+## Prerequisites for Hyper Expert
 - Based in the United States (Recommended based on server locations)

-## Step 1 - Get a server from Hyper Expert
+## Step 1 - Get a VPS server!
+1vCPU 3GB of RAM minimum.
+(May not support full 10 players, max tested on 3GB is 6)
+I got mine from from Hyper Expert, if you want one from them follow the steps below:
 Go to https://www.hyperexpert.com/hosting.php and select the VPS you want and configure.
 - The bare minimum you should get is their VPS1 with 1vCPU, 3GB of RAM, 20GB storage on Pure SSD (You **MUST** configure the service to upgrade to 3GB) only $5.99 per month
 - Make sure you select New York or Seattle as your server location.